Stefichen5/AutonomousControl/Readme.md

 | yellow | RX       |
 | blue   | 5V       |

-After some trying out, I found the baudrate: 9600
+After some trying out, I found the **baudrate: 9600**

 Height-Profiles are not saved on this controller - they are stored in the desk.

-The controller board uses a STC12C5612AD controller.
+The controller board uses a STC12C5612AD uC.
 It features:

 - 3,5-5,5V
 - 8 Bit